nbir/pg-queue-talk/README.md

 Run `psql -d jobs -f next.sql` to fetch and complete one job.

 Run `psql -d jobs -f delay.sql` and then run `psql -d jobs -f next.sql` on a separate tab.
-Both queries should return the same `chunk_idx` because the select sub-query does not lock the row.
+Both queries should return the same `chunk_idx` because the `SELECT` sub-query does not lock for update.
+Note that the next query without delay waits for the delayed query transaction to commit because both queries are trying to update the same target row.
+If the sub-query condition was changed so it returns a different row, the next query will not wait for the other transaction to complete.

 Run `python consumer.py` to run 2 consumers on separate threads that fetch and complete jobs using the same next query as above.
 Both consumers should get a large number or duplicate jobs (total consumed jobs != size of test data).